junlarsen/league-connect/MIGRATION-V5.md

 `request()` has been renamed and migrated to `createHttp1Request`, but the options are the same.
 Insted of returning an augmented Fetch response, this function now returns a `Http1Response`.

+If you do not wish to/don't have time to rewrite code to use createHttp1Request, you can access `DEPRECATED_request` until version 7.0.0

 ```ts
 // previously
 const credentials = await authenticate()